 - subject of a site audit statement

-Councils may also use section 10.7(5) certificates to record other information for anything other information about contamination which the local council deems appropriate.
+Councils may also use section 10.7(5) certificates to record other information about contamination which the local council deems appropriate.